The UIS Mobile App Project

 The home screen is also re-designed to give quick access to the most used items of app.
 The menu has been tweaked and additional items were added.
 Additionally, the app icon has been updated to match our standardized UIS graphics.

-If you happen to be thinking about developing an app for your educational institution, we hope this summary will be of use to you.
+If you are thinking about developing an app for your educational institution, we hope this summary will be of use to you.
 This summary provides you with a basic, top-level framework for planning, developing, and delivering a mobile app for your institution.